Skip to main content

 • your authorised marriage celebrant

-• two witnesses, who must be over 18 years old
+• 2 witnesses, who must be over 18 years old

 Your authorised marriage celebrant will give you a certificate of marriage on the day.
 This is a ceremonial certificate of your marriage.